-1.1 The name of the Society is the European Society of Cataract and Refractive Surgeons
+1.1 The name of the Society is the European Society of Cataract and Refractive Surgeons (ESCRS).

-1.5 The main purposes of the Society are:
+1.4 The objectives of the Society are:

-- To promote education and research in the field of implant and refractive surgery and to advance and promote the study and practice of ophthalmology and research relating thereto and the dissemination of the useful results thereof
+- To promote education and research in the field of implant and refractive surgery and to advance and promote the study and practice of ophthalmology and research relating thereto and the dissemination of the useful results thereof.

-- To promote experimental work in the field of intraocular lens implantation and refractive surgery and the dissemination of the useful results thereof
+- To promote experimental work in the field of intraocular lens implantation and refractive surgery and the dissemination of the useful results thereof.

 3.1 The Society shall have the following categories of membership:

 - Vision Scientist

 3.2 Full membership is confined to European ophthalmologists.
 (The WHO definition of European countries is accepted by the Society as its official definition).
 Full members have voting rights and may stand for election to the Council.

 3.3 Group membership is open to affiliated European national ophthalmological societies, and such members, providing they are full members of their national societies, are entitled to vote and may stand for election to the Council.

 3.4 Members from outside Europe are entitled to all the rights and privileges of Full Membership but are not allowed to vote.